 I was ordained at Guhyaloka in 1999, and was immediately struck by the stunning landscape and the mythic dimension of the ’secret valley’.
 Since 2013 I have returned each year in a land management role.
 It’s a magical place to live and practice – somewhere I feel very much in my element.
 My response to the loss of Manjuraja last year has been to spend more time working with the community.
 I took on the responsibility of the Chair of Guhyaloka in autumn 2020.

 After leaving Brussels in August 2019 to participate in the Dharma Life Course in Adhisthana, I decided to join the community of Guhyaloka in January 2020 in order to work on maintenance of the centre.
-Guhyaloka is a magnificent and peaceful place which gives me time and space to deepen my practice of the Dharma and my journey towards Ordination.
+Guhyaloka is a magnificent and peaceful place which gives me time and space to deepen my practice of the Dharma.

 My name is Padmashalin and I was born in Sanare in Venezuela.
 In 2001 I went to Cambridge, England where I worked at Windhorse Publications for over a decade as Kitchen Manager.
 I was ordained at Guhyaloka in 2011, currently I am Kitchen Manager here.
 I support Guhyaloka because I believe it being vital for our Order and to future members of the Order.